zeroflucs-given/generics/README.md

 ### DefaultIfEmpty
 Given a slice, if the slice is empty or nil will create a slice of a single default item.

+### ExecuteOnce
+Takes a function to be run at a later time and caches its result for retrieval many times.
+Subsequent retrievals will block until either their context is cancelled, or the task completes.

 ### Filter / FilterContext
 Creates a filtered set of the values in the slice, using a filter function.